Brook98/ConversionTool/README.md

 ## Installation

+There are two ways to run this project: directly in R or using Docker.

+### Using R

-To run this project, it is necessary to have R installed on your machine.
+To run this project directly in R, it is necessary to have R installed on the machine.
 Clone this repository, and then follow the steps below:

 ### Using renv